 This report is generated for summarize the customer limit that sign contract completely in each month, also summarzie since beginning of the year untill the present month which will classify into department and branches.

-After the credit limit have approved and customer signed contract, the sign contract report will now be generated at this stage to notify the user that the limit is available and to keep the track on marketing perfomance..
+After the credit limit have approved and customer signed contract, the sign contract report will now be generated at this stage to notify the user that the limit is available and to keep the track on marketing performance.

 Background